 Make a wide enough slit in an old tennis ball to enable treats to fall out fairly easily, insert some treats and throw it to your dog.

-Get a load of toilet rolls, stand them up in a bowl and drop food into them, if your dog finds this easy then use a rubber band to tie the rolls together.
+Another great DIY Game is to get a load of toilet rolls, stand them up in a bowl and drop food into them if your dog finds this easy then use a rubber band to tie the rolls together.

-This is a fun game that any kind of dog that likes sniffing will enjoy.
+This is a fun and simple brain game that any kind of dog that likes sniffing will enjoy.
 Simply put a piece of food on the floor and then spread a large towel over it and watch them figure out how to get the food

 A variation of this game is to take a large bath towel and place it on the floor folded in half lengthways.
 Place a couple of treats on it and roll the towel over the treats and repeat until the towel is fully rolled up.
 Let your dog unwrap the treats.